AdiWeit/WakeMate/README.md

 ## installation:
 1. download the main.py file or the whole repository
+2. open the file with a text editor and edit the following:
+2.1 change the username from "adi" to your username in all lines "adi" is mentioned 2.2 change the uid (user id?) from "1000" to your id (possible ids can be found as foldernames at "/run/user")
-2. set up systemctl (daemon)
+4. set up systemctl (daemon)

-2.1 create a file with the service name and ".service" in the end.
-In the file, write the following (and save it):
+3.1 create a file with the service name and ".service" in the end.
+Open the file with a text editor and write the following (and save it):
 ```
 [Unit]
 Description=<<put service name here>> daemon